 REITs have to carry a lot of debt in order to finance the properties they purchase.
 This is especially true because REITs are required to pay out 90% of their taxable income to shareholders in the form of dividends.
 This doesn't leave REITs with the ability to stockpile a lot of cash.

 It's important to make sure that the REIT you're investing in isn't carrying too much debt, though.
-The easiest way to do this is by looking at their total debt compared to their earnings before interest, tax, depreciation and amortization (EBITDA).
-This is called a debt to EBITDA ratio.
+The easiest way to do this is by looking at their total debt compared to their earnings before interest, tax, depreciation, and amortization (EBITDA).
+This is called a debt-to-EBITDA ratio.

-Ideally, you want to look for REITs with a debt to EBITDA ratio somewhere between 4 and 6.
+Ideally, you want to look for REITs with a debt-to-EBITDA ratio somewhere between 4 and 6.
 Anything above 6 and their balance sheet starts to look risky.
 You also want to make sure that they're not too conservative with their debt.
-A debt to EBITDA ratio below 4 can indicate that they're using too much cash that could be going to investors instead of utilizing debt.
+A debt-to-EBITDA ratio below 4 can indicate that they're using too much cash that could be going to investors instead of utilizing debt.

 A solid REIT management team will use a reasonable amount of debt to maximize their overall returns.
 This means more growth and higher dividends being paid to investors.